Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 This page contains Christmas gift exchange ideas.
 Christmas gift exchanges are a fun activity enjoyed in many workplaces as well as school.
 Coming up with ideas that suit a variety of people can be difficult.

-This is a guide about planning Christmas for children without any money.
+This is a page about planning Christmas for children without any money.
 Many families experiencing financial difficulties are even more distraught around the Christmas holidays, but there are ways to still have Christmas for your children.